kleqing/Vaio-VGN-NS240E-Hackintosh/README.md

 ### Audio
 * Install VoodooHDA.kext
 * After install it will inject all port (Speaker, Headphone)
 * VoodooHDA_Loader will auto install after you install this kext and reboot.
-It VoodooHDA_Loader doesn't show on 'System Configurator', you can install it from HackintoshVietNamTool by click this: Kext/Sound/VoodooHDA and install.
+If VoodooHDA_Loader doesn't show on 'System Configurator', you can install it from HackintoshVietNamTool by click this: Kext/Sound/VoodooHDA and install.
 * Using CodecCommander.kext if you want to fix sound when sleep/wake.

 ### Wifi & Bluetooth